Is Trypophobia Real? How Can EFT Tapping Help?

 We tapped on the past events and she started to feel calmer.
 Twelve minutes later she was shown the same image again and this time she did not feel as triggered by seeing the image and felt a lot calmer.

-Interestingly, I realized when I was working with her that I also had similar sensations that made me feel uncomfortable.
-While I was working with her my aversion to these images also disappeared.
+Interestingly, I realised when I was working with her that I also had similar sensations that made me feel uncomfortable.
+While I was working with her, my aversion to these images also disappeared.

 "Fear is the path to the Dark Side.
 Fear leads to anger, anger leads to hate, hate leads to suffering."